 Having the Core Components on GitHub will allow to do frequent updates, and to listen to the feedback from the AEM developer community.
 Also, this should help customers and partners to follow similar patterns when building custom components.

 To keep up-to-date on the latest changes to the core components, you can watch the Core Components repository on GitHub.

 Check out the Component Library , which showcases the current release of the Core Components and gives examples of their usage.

-In production environments, always run the Quickstart in nosamplecontent runmode.
+In on-premise production environments, always run the Quickstart in nosamplecontent runmode.
 To use the Core Components in nosamplecontent runmode, follow the instructions of the Using Core Components documentation page.

 The following table gives an overview of the differences between core components and foundation components.

 For details about their authoring capabilities and options to pre-configurable them, refer to the authoring page about them .